-What’s the first thing parents consistently report as their children start training?
-They usuall notice their child is more calm, manages emotions better, and doesn’t get overwhelmed as easily.
-There are many other changes, as noted below, but these are typically the first.
+Parents consistently report that as their children begin brain training, they are calmer, manage emotions better, and don’t get overwhelmed as easily.
+There are many other positive changes which occur, as listed below, but these are typically the first improvements witnessed.

 The research indicates neurofeedback reduces symptoms associated with Autism Spectrum Disorder (ASD).
-The most important study published so far included 37 Autistic Spectrum Disorder children.
-It was conducted by Dr. Robert Coben, a well-respected neuropsychologist from New York and his colleague Dr. Ilean Padolsky.
-The study is called “Assessment-Guided Neurofeedback for Autistic Spectrum Disorder.”
+The most important study published so far is called “Assessment-Guided Neurofeedback for Autistic Spectrum Disorder,” and included 37 Autistic Spectrum Disorder children.
+It was conducted by Dr. Robert Coben, a well-respected neuropsychologist from New York, and his colleague Dr. Ilean Padolsky.

-The results showed improved ratings reported by parents of ASD symptoms for 89% of the experimental group – based on the ATEC scale (from the Autism Research Institute).
-The ATEC rating scale included symptoms covering 1.
-Speech/Language/Communication, (14items); 2.
-Sociability (20 items); 3.
-Sensory/CognitiveAwareness (18 items);and 4.
-Health/Physical/Behavior (25 items).
+The results of this study showed improved ratings of ASD symptoms for 89% of the experimental group, as reported by parents – based on the ATEC scale (from the Autism Research Institute).
+The ATEC rating scale included symptoms covering:

 How Does Neurofeedback Help?